M0ndai/BloodMoon_SemanticTopologyEngine_demo/README.md

 m' = m + (-d \cdot \alpha)
 \]

-Focus Fields highlight or reinforce structural features along selected axes.
+Focus Fields **highlight or amplify structural features**, but **they are not stabilizers**.
+They act as *manipulative directional operators*, not regulatory mechanisms.

 ---